gchrupala/supervision/msc.rst

 Practical info on MSc theses projects
 -------------------------------------

+- Topics: in general you can work on any topic I'm qualified to supervise, but you will get the most of my feedback if it's something I work on myself.
+Check my website: https://grzegorz.chrupala.me for my research interests.
+If your topic is to try to predict stock or commodity prices or similar from easily available information (such as Twitter sentiment), you will have to work very hard to convince me that this make sense, so please reconsider.

 - It is your responsibility to familiarize yourself with the requirements of the thesis component of your degree.
   You need to keep track of all the deadlines yourself and make sure you submit all deliverables on time.
 - If you'd like to aim for a thesis grade above 8.0, keep in mind that in general you'll need to do publication-grade research.